 It has now died.
-It’s really died in our art for about 40 years, because when the Turner Prize goes to the Sun and replicates to the masses, who nothing about art whatsoever, that this is the coming stuff it is several levels of lies and mendacity piled upon one another.
+It’s really died in our art for about forty years, because when the Turner Prize goes to the Sun and replicates to the masses, who know nothing about art whatsoever, that this is the coming stuff, it is several levels of lies and mendacity piled upon one another.
 Damien Hirst: that’s taxidermy.
 It relates to the ready-made.
 Warhol did that.
 The Dadaists after the Great War did that.
 Duchamp specialized in that.
-Duchamp went to a gallery with a urinal that he’d just bought in a Parisian flea market and said, “This is art!”
+Duchamp went to a gallery with a urinal which he’d just bought in a Parisian flea market and said, “This is art!”
 And the chap said, “Well, you know, not quite sure about that . . .”
 He said, “Look, I found it, it’s purposeful, it’s in front of me, we use it for a physiological purpose.
-How dare you deny, in your authoritarian subjectivism, that this isn’t art!”
+How dare you deny, in your authoritarian subjectivism, that this is art!”
 And the bloke said, “How much do you want?”
 And that’s how it started, you see.

 But they say the Turner Prize is original.
-Let’s look at the unmade bed [My Bed] by Tracey Emin.
+Let’s look at the unmade bed by Tracey Emin.
 Now, this again is a form of a ready-made.
 It’s again a form of a text.
 “I have a life.
 I’ve had this abortion.”
 Not me personally, Tracey Emin.
 There’s a degree to which I had this done to me.
 Notice that this is an inversion of every artistic credo, because art is something you objectify outside yourself.
 It’s not something that’s done to you.
 It’s something that you leave.
 You leave an object.
 You leave a trace.
 Even to use Beckett’s terminology, you stain the silence that’s external to oneself.
 She just says, “I’m in pain!”
-That sort of thing and it’s considered almost an artistic statement.
+That sort of thing, and it’s considered almost an artistic statement.
 “Oh, this is my unmade bed.”

 One of the more interesting ones, though, in this sort of dying world is somebody called Marc Quinn.
-Now, many of you who’ve wandered around Trafalgar Square recently will have seen something by Marc Quinn, because on the fourth pedestal—which they can’t decide how to fill—he has a 13-ton sculpture of a pregnant thalidomide woman.
+Now, many of you who have wandered around Trafalgar Square recently will have seen something by Marc Quinn, because on the fourth pedestal—which they can’t decide how to fill—he has a 13-ton sculpture of a pregnant thalidomide woman.
 You must have seen it if you’ve been to Trafalgar Square.
 It’s Alison Lapper who is pregnant and thalidomide.
 And naked, even better.
-In a way, what Quinn is doing is actually in a strange way—this would be denounced 50 years ago by ultra-Left critics within Modernist art—he’s actually smuggling in certain representational and Neo-Classical features even as mockery into the discourse.
+In a way, what Quinn is doing is actually in a strange way—this would be denounced fifty years ago by ultra-Left critics within modernist art—he’s actually smuggling in certain representational and Neo-Classical features even as mockery into the discourse.

-You have to understand that in the middle of the 20th century, partly because of the Second World War and its aftermath, there was a hysteria in the contemporary arts.
+You have to understand that in the middle of the twentieth century, partly because of the Second World War and its aftermath, there was a hysteria in the contemporary arts.
 If anyone painted in a representational way they could be and were hounded out of colleges.
 They were howled down at conferences.
 Certain of the art was, in a sense, disprivileged to the degree it was conceptually destroyed even if it still existed in some garage or attic somewhere.
 Anyone who said they were in favor of beauty was regarded as a “Nazi” or a “conceptual Nazi” or an “aesthetic Nazi.”

-The irony is that that sort of extremism, of course, docked the market, because ultimately there was a reductio ad absurdum, here with many of the Abstract Expressionist painters before big museums came into their work many private dealers were exhausted and didn’t want to buy anymore, and a new movement was founded called Pop Art which was recidivistically popular.
+The irony is that that sort of extremism, of course, docked the market, because ultimately there was a reductio ad absurdum here, with many of the Abstract Expressionist painters before big museums came into their work many private dealers were exhausted and didn’t want to buy anymore, and a new movement was founded called Pop Art which was recidivistically popular.
 It rejected Clement Greenberg’s theories.
-He was the main theorist of abstract Expressionism.
+He was the main theorist of Abstract Expressionism.
 And they went back to Batman, if you like.
 They went for stuff the masses would like, because you could sell it.
 And many dealers around the world went, “Thank God for that!
 You’ve got something that’s recognizable and that’s popular and that we can invest in again.”
 So, that was actually a retreat from ultra-modernist hysteria in relation to the sheer capitalism of contemporary art.

 Some people wanted art to become a religion in comparison to the post-Christianity of the contemporary era.
 Other people see it as an investment for life, because artistic works have become a currency for the ultra-rich, and they are actually very little looked upon or viewed.
 They’re stored in warehouses.
 They’re stored in bank vaults.
 Many of the people never look at them.
 Onassis bought things, put them on his yacht, and never looked at them again, even though millions of dollars had been expended on them.